 [ ] Pre-order a cake and other desserts—custom stir sticks make great cupcake toppers!

-ONE WEEK before party
+ONE WEEK before the graduation party

 [ ] Prepare food that can be frozen and easily reheated.

 [ ] Check the weather report and prepare as necessary.

 [ ] Make a list of equipment you still need (chairs, tables, tent, etc.).

 [ ] Find lawn games for entertaining (badminton set, Frisbee, croquet, bocce ball, etc.).

 [ ] Thoroughly clean the house and manicure the yard.

 [ ] Check the weather report again and make room inside if necessary.